warnat/openproject-revisions_git/README.md

 We have already changed the configuration file ``gitolite.rc`` to set future permissions on repositories to 0770.
-To set the permissions of the existing repositories folder.
+To set the permissions of the existing repositories folder:

     chmod -R 770 <git home>/repositories